rust-ml/linfa/algorithms/linfa-ensemble/README.md

 ## Current state

-`linfa-ensemble` currently provides an implementation of bootstrap aggregation (bagging) for other classifers provided in linfa.
+`linfa-ensemble` currently provides an implementation of bootstrap aggregation (bagging) for other classifiers provided in linfa.

 ## Examples